 Fictional Legends of the Tang Dynasty (618 — 907)

-Tang Legends or Tang Chuanqi are fictional novels with creative writings, flourished during the Tang Dynasty, about love, history, chivalry, morals, spirits, and immortals.
+Tang Legends or Tang Chuanqi are fictional novels with creative writings, which flourished during the Tang Dynasty and are about love, history, chivalry, morals, spirits, and immortals.

 Tale of Ancient Mirror or Gujing Ji, by Wang Du.